gecleanme/vue-components/README.md

 ## Installation/Usage

 - Copy the component(s) into your project's "Components" dir
-- Import Component and use it as shown under the component's section
+- Import the Component source file and use it as shown under the component's section
-- Some components have InertiaJS logic embedded in since they were originally designed to work with InertiaJS' Adapters, feel free to modify the logic to fit your use case.
+- Some components have InertiaJS logic embedded since they were initially designed to work with InertiaJS Adapters, feel free to modify the logic to fit your use case.

 ## Contribution Guidelines